 The book is available in both digital and print formats.
 Keep a copy on the bookshelf in your office for a dose of financial inspiration.
 Or, get a copy on your phone or tablet and read it on your 2-hour commute to work and dream of better things.

 You can learn more about The Wealthy English Teachers on Amazon.
-Check it out now:
+Check it out now, but only if you want to get yourself some serious ESL teaching awesome in your life:

 Have your Say about Salaries When Teaching in Korean University

 What’s your experience with salaries when teaching in a university in South Korea?
+Do you generally make your base amount of pay each month and that’s it, or do you have lots of overtime opportunities at your school?
 Leave a comment below and let us know what you think.
+We’d love to hear from you.